*The following is a summary of a presentation that was delivered to the Retail Council of Canada at their Retail Marketing Forum in the fall of 2021.

 For the last several years, we have discussed the role of younger consumers and their desire to spend dollars on brands that share their values.
 It was not a surprise that people wanted to know where brands stood on the BLM movement after the murder of George Floyd in summer of 2020, or the Colin Kaepernick kneeling protest a couple years earlier.
 Brands that could have previously stayed out of and away from these issues now needed to declare where they stood on the topic of racial injustice.
 This pandemic has shown us how unequal aspects of our society are and the implication is that if you are an organisation that employs people you MUST have a position on these topics.
 You can no longer expect that employees (or customers) leave their personal values and beliefs at the door.
 They are looking for alignment with these values as the work and shop.

 Trend #5 Talent Gap

-Back in January, we had predicted that there would be about a 20-25% turnaround in staff, but by July of that year that number grew to 40%.
-What’s even more mind blowing is that in the month of August in the USA 3% of the workforce just QUIT.
-That is 4 million people who just handed in a resignation and this “great resignation” is not tied to one particular industry.
-What contributed to this bigger than expected turn around issue in Canada was the fact that for many years immigration was a big source of growing our economy and supporting all our sectors and with the beginning of the pandemic all the immigration processes slowed down or stopped completely.
+Back in January 2021, we had predicted that there would be about a 20-25% turnover in staff.
+By July that number grew to ~40%.
+What’s even more mind blowing is that in the month of August 2021 in the US, 3% of the workforce just QUIT.
+That is 4 million people who handed in a resignation.
+And this “great resignation” is not tied to one particular industry (although data suggests service and hospitality industries have been particularly affected).

 Of course, we are coming back to retail with reopening, but I think that this return should be a return to experience.
 The future I see is that we all go to the mall one day and can leave without bags in our arms, because our eCommerce and physical stores work so smoothly together, that we are thinking about retail as being a manifestation of eCommerce in large.